-The Lyra Trio is an excellent Wi-Fi solution that has the right balance of features, performance, and cost.
+The Asus Lyra Trio is an excellent Wi-Fi solution with the right balance of features, performance, and cost.
 If you have run network cables in your home, this is the fastest Wi-Fi system on the market.

 Those using it in a wireless setup will have to deal with the signal loss, which happens with all systems without a dedicated backhaul band.
 But even then, thanks to the 3×3 Wi-Fi setup, the Lyra Trio is still faster than many others, including those that cost more.

 That said, this system is a safe purchase for anyone looking to expand their Wi-Fi network quickly.
 You can also get a high-end AiMesh router and a set of Lyra Trio.
 After that, link them together using network cables to get the best possible Wi-Fi system to date.